 The French International School (FIS) is owned and managed by a non-profit organisation (the French International School Victor Segalen Association Limited).
-Founded in 1963, FIS started with only 30 students when technicians and engineers from French companies came to Hong Kong to build the Shek Pik dam on Lantau Island.
-From these small beginnings, FIS has grown and innovated.
-It now operates across five sites – though one is due to close in 2018.
+Founded in 1963, FIS started with only 30 students, when technicians and engineers from French companies came to Hong Kong to build the Shek Pik dam on Lantau Island.
+From these small beginnings, FIS has grown and innovated; it now operates across four sites.

 FIS is the only accredited French school in Hong Kong.
 The Secondary School at Blue Pool Road offers three learning options.
-The International Stream follows the UK National curriculum from year 7 until Year 11 leading to the IGCSE and then to the International Baccalaureate (IB) in Years 12-13.
-Instruction is provided in English with the study of French compulsory.
-The French Stream follows the French National curriculum and also offers the OIB option (American section) which is a bi-lingual programme.
-The school delivers a multi-cultural educational experience by blending the best of French, international and local perspectives.
+The International Stream follows the National Curriculum for England from Year 7 until Year 11, leading to the IGCSE and then to the International Baccalaureate (IB) in Years 12 and 13.
+Instruction is provided in English with the study of French being compulsory.
+The French Stream follows the French National Curriculum and also offers the OIB option (American section) which is a bi-lingual programme.
+The school delivers a multi-cultural educational experience by blending the best of French, international, and local perspectives.

-Currently, FIS Blue Pool Road hosts 45 classes across all 3 curricula accommodating approximately 890 students (617 French/ 295 International) and a staff of 109 teachers from 40 different nations.
-Staff are a mixture with approximately 80 French teachers and 35 from a diverse range of international backgrounds.
+Currently, FIS Blue Pool Road hosts 45 classes across all three curricula accommodating approximately 890 students (617 French/295 International) and a staff of 109 teachers from 40 different nations.
+Staff are a mixture, with approximately 80 French teachers and 35 from a diverse range of international backgrounds.
 A unique aspect of the school is that the French and International curriculum students share the same campus and participate jointly in a range of activities and events away from their studies.
-The focus on language remains with Mandarin, German, Spanish, Latin, English and French on offer.
+The focus on language remains with Mandarin, German, Spanish, Latin, English, and French on offer.

-The Lower Secondary School for the International stream offers 8 classes to approximately 200 students.
-The Upper Secondary School currently incorporates 6 classes supporting approximately 120 students.
-There is a diverse mixture of nationalities among the students which break down as follows - UK 23%, France 22%, Hong Kong 9%, India 9%, Australia 8%, Canada 6%, Chinese 5%, other 18%.
-During the academic year 2016 – 2017, the full International stream (both Primary and Secondary) welcomed 642 students of 30 different nationalities from Reception to Year 13; class size is limited to 25.
+The Lower Secondary School for the International Stream offers eight classes to approximately 200 students.
+The Upper Secondary School currently incorporates six classes supporting approximately 120 students.
+There is a diverse mixture of nationalities among the students which break down as follows – UK 23%, France 22%, Hong Kong 9%, India 9%, Australia 8%, Canada 6%, Chinese 5%, and other 18%.
+During the academic year 2016 – 2017, the full International Stream (both Primary and Secondary) welcomed 642 students of 30 different nationalities from Reception to Year 13; class size is limited to 25.

-During Year 7 to 9, students at FIS Blue Pool Road follow a broad curriculum taught in English and based on the English National Curriculum with enhancements for the school’s international setting.
-Subjects studied are: Art & Design; Drama; English; French; Maths; Modern Foreign Languages (Latin or Mandarin or Spanish); Geography; History; Information Technology; Music; Physical Education and Sciences.
+During Years 7 to 9, students at FIS Blue Pool Road follow a broad curriculum taught in English and based on the National Curriculum for England, with enhancements for the school’s international setting.
+Subjects studied are: Art & Design; Drama; English; French; Maths; Modern Foreign Languages (Latin or Mandarin or Spanish); Geography; History; Information Technology; Music; Physical Education; and Sciences.

-FIS views the Arts as a means to broaden students' experiences and develop their creativity and confidence and the academic curriculum is enhanced by creative and performing arts activities.
-Introduction to theatre plays an important role in both the school’s curriculum as well as extra-curricular activities.
-Each year, the drama club allows secondary students to get involved in all aspects of planning and acting one or more plays.
+FIS views the Arts as a means to broaden students' experiences and develop their creativity and confidence, and the academic curriculum is enhanced by creative and performing arts activities.
+Introduction to theatre plays an important role in both the school’s curriculum and extra-curricular activities.
+Each year, the drama club allows secondary students to get involved in all aspects of planning and acting in one or more plays.
 Music is taught to all students in Lower Secondary and they have the chance to be part of a choir throughout their time at school.
-Every year, FIS choirs sing in French, English and Chinese at events (Christmas Fair, Christmas Concert, songs at St John’s Cathedral) and end of year shows.
+Every year, FIS choirs sing in French, English, and Chinese at events (Christmas Fair, Christmas Concert, songs at St John’s Cathedral etc.) and end of year shows.

 Couture is an annual event where students from both French and International Streams showcase their talents: fashion designers, dancers, musicians, and singers perform on stage in front of an enthusiastic crowd.
 During the fashion show, the main event of the night, secondary students unveil amazing outfits designed using various recycled materials (not fabric!) during their art classes.
 Couture is also a way to raise awareness about important environmental issues in society.

 Many take part in Sports activities and are able to involve themselves in inter-school competitions.
-These include HKSSF - Hong Kong School Sport Federation, ISSFHK - Hong Kong International School Sports Federation and the Hong Kong Junior Basketball League for football, tennis, handball, basketball, fencing, rugby 7's, swimming, athletics and netball.
+These include Hong Kong School Sport Federation (HKSSF), Hong Kong International School Sports Federation (ISSFHK), and the Hong Kong Junior Basketball League for football, tennis, handball, basketball, fencing, rugby 7's, swimming, athletics, and netball.

 In addition to its academic and pastoral focus, FIS very much sees itself as a community conscious school with a great emphasis on sustainable development.
-The school has been awarded the international “Eco-schools” label from the Foundation for Environmental Education every year since 2008 and has launched various initiatives focused on a specific environmental theme each year (water, waste, energy).
+The school has been awarded the international “Eco-schools” label from the Foundation for Environmental Education every year since 2008, and has launched various initiatives focused on a specific environmental theme each year (water, waste, energy etc.).
 In 2010, the school received the “Silver Award” and in 2011 the “Gold Award” from the Hong Kong Council for Sustainable Development.

-A Carbon audit conducted in 2008 led to the implementation of eco-friendly practices in 3 areas: energy saving (LED lights, anti-UV filters on windows), canteen services (donating food surpluses) and transportation.
-Staff integrate sustainable living concepts into the curriculum (Ecology and territories) and arrange a number of teacher-led activities including a School camp to raise sustainable awareness, Beach cleaning trips and Green Power Races (for international stream students).
+A Carbon audit conducted in 2008 led to the implementation of eco-friendly practices in three areas: energy saving (LED lights and anti-UV filters on windows), canteen services (donating food surpluses), and transportation.
+Staff integrate sustainable living concepts into the curriculum (Ecology and territories) and arrange a number of teacher-led activities, including a school camp to raise sustainable awareness, beach cleaning trips, and Green Power Races (for International Stream students).

-During Year 9, students select their IGCSE options and embark on the 2 year IGCSE course in Year 10.
-All IGCSE students qualify for the Cambridge ICE award, which recognises learners who pass examinations in at least 7 IGCSE subjects from 5 different subject groups (including two different languages).
-This award sets FIS students apart and all participating students have gained merit or distinction passes since it was introduced to the school.
+During Year 9, students select their IGCSE options and embark on the two-year IGCSE course in Year 10.
+All IGCSE students qualify for the Cambridge ICE award, which recognises learners who pass examinations in at least seven IGCSE subjects from five different subject groups (including two different languages).
+This award sets FIS students apart, and all participating students have gained merit or distinction passes since it was introduced to the school.

 Field trips and activities to enhance student learning take place throughout the year.
-As part of the Year 9 curriculum, students visit France for 20 days as a year group where they have the chance to further build their comprehension and confidence in French.
+As part of the Year 9 curriculum, students visit France for twenty days as a year group, where they have the chance to further build their comprehension and confidence in French.
 At the end of the school year, all International Stream secondary students take part in CAS Week.
-Collaboratively, they explore, learn and help support issues locally and overseas.
-Upper School students take ownership of the CAS programme which they organise and participate in.
-This includes sponsored walks, sports coaching and tutoring.
+Collaboratively, they explore, learn, and help support issues locally and overseas.
+Upper School students take ownership of the CAS programme, which they organise and participate in.
+This includes sponsored walks, sports coaching, and tutoring.

 The success of FIS’ approach to the academic performance of its students is evident.
 In 2018, the average IB Diploma score was 35 points, which is lower than the school's 2017 average of 37.5 but higher than the world average of 29.78 points.